 The Networking Software for Zero Trust Security

-DxOdyssey is lightweight software that enables you to create highly available application-level micro-tunnels from any host, to any host, anywhere – across any mix of platforms.
+DxOdyssey is lightweight software that enables you to create highly available application-level micro-tunnels across any mix of locations and platforms.
 And it does so more easily, more securely, and more discreetly than any other solution on the market.
 Using DxOdyssey puts you on a path to zero trust security and helps networking and security admins secure multi-site & multi-cloud operations.

 Flexible Software for Protecting the New Perimeter